 Want a soft, performance-oriented alternative?
 Go with merino wool.
 It may be pricey, but it’s breathable, high-wicking, lightweight, and insulates even when wet.

 Bring Blister Busters

-To prevent them from bringing you down, bring extra blister treatment in your pack and ensure you’ve got multiple pairs of socks with you.
+To prevent them from ruining your hike, bring extra blister treatment in your pack and ensure you’ve got multiple pairs of socks with you.

 The best socks are well-fitting ones that are made with high-wicking and breathable fabrics.
 As above, merino wool’s a winner, cotton’s a loser.